 While they are still pups, Coton Mi Kis will be highly dependable on their owners.
 You will be your pup’s mother and it will follow you wherever you go.

-Keep in mind that leaving your puppy alone for long periods of time can cause separation anxiety and suffering.
+Keep in mind that leaving your puppy alone for long periods can cause separation anxiety and suffering.

 Physical Traits of the Coton Mi Ki